sdr-enthusiasts/S6-v3-Examples/README.md

 * `longrun` should be used for any service that we previously had in a `services.d`
 * `oneshot` should be used for any service that we previously had in a `cont-init.d`
 * If you add a new service, you need to start it up by including a file with the name of the service in the `user/contents.d` directory.
+* `cont-finish.d` is NOT migrated.
+See below for more.

 ## How to migrate